TheodoreDeath/theodoredeath/README.md

 I enjoy creating scalable frontend architecture, interactive interfaces, and polished UI systems with strong attention to performance, maintainability, and clean design.

-Currently exploring **GTA V server development** and building custom systems, HUD elements, interfaces, and multiplayer-related tools for **GTA V** and **SA:MP** projects.
+Currently developing mods for **GTA V** and **SA:MP**, primarily focused on creating modern UI, HUD elements, and custom in-game interfaces.

 Also interested in:

-- Server Infrastructure
+> Server Infrastructure
-- Networking
+> Networking
-- Virtualization
+> Virtualization
-- Distributed Systems
-- Information Security
+> Information Security
-- Low-Level Development

 Currently improving my skills in **C++** and system-level programming.